karimjamali/terraform-aws-segmentation-firenet/README.md

 It builds the following:

-Aviatrix Transit FireNet in AWS (with Fortinet FortiGate Firewall) with 2 spokes Aviatrix Transit in Azure with 2 spokes
+Aviatrix Transit FireNet in AWS (with Fortinet FortiGate Firewall) with 2 spokes.
+Aviatrix Transit in Azure with 2 spokes.
-Aviatrix Transit in GCP with 1 spoke
+Aviatrix Transit in GCP with 1 spoke.
-Ubuntu VMs with password authentication (1 per spoke) Multi-Cloud Segmentation (2 security domains, no connection policy) Site2Cloud connection between Spoke in GCP and On-Prem Cisco CSR (emulated in AWS) Site2Cloud connection between Transit in AWS and a separate On-Prem Cisco CSR (emulated in AWS) Egress FQDN gateway in Azure Spoke 1 and 2
+Ubuntu VMs with password authentication (1 per spoke).
+Multi-Cloud Segmentation (2 security domains, no connection policy).
+Site2Cloud connection between Spoke in GCP and On-Prem Cisco CSR (emulated in AWS).
+Site2Cloud connection between Transit in AWS and a separate On-Prem Cisco CSR (emulated in AWS).
+Egress FQDN gateway in Azure Spoke 1 and 2.

 Component	Version
 Aviatrix Controller	UserConnect-6.6.5612 (6.6)